January 13, 2025

 The most important ones I read were probably:

 "That things happen really fast.
 If you act when things happen it is too late.
-Act now."
+Act now."and

 "I learned not to ignore that nagging little feeling of “Something’s coming”.